Skip to main content

 Speech and language are central to human experience.
 The ability to communicate allows individuals to convey needs, develop relationships, express their personality, and engage in a healthy quality of life.
-When any of these areas are affected, a speech-language pathologist (SLP) can provide treatment and emotional support while assisting clients to develop and optimize physiological function for proper speech and/or swallowing.
+When any of these areas are affected, a speech-language pathologist (SLP) provides clinical assessment and treatment to help clients develop, restore, or optimize communication and swallowing function.

 Scope of Practice Areas for Speech-Language Pathologists